What Does a Utilities Consultant Do? Preventing Project Delays and Unwanted Costs

 By spending money up front to have surveys and assessments carried out by utilities consultants, builders will have a much clearer idea of where everything is underground.
 Consequently, decision-making is easier and the initial construction work is more productive – ultimately reducing project delays.

 For instance, during a major residential development project in London, an existing water main that had already been installed was hit.
-However, the new pipework hadn’t been recorded, so nobody knew it was there.
-This perfectly illustrates a significant problem that is occurring regularly in the built environment – people aren’t properly recording what is being fitted underground.
-Instead, there are often assumption that this knowledge is known and that is why mistakes happen.
+However, the new pipework hadn't been recorded, so nobody knew it was there.
+This perfectly illustrates a significant problem that is occurring regularly in the built environment, people aren't properly recording what is being fitted underground.
+Instead, there are often assumptions that this knowledge is known and that is why mistakes happen.

 In fact, the Utility Strike Avoidance Group's (USAG) strike damages report in 2020 revealed the estimated cost of utility strikes in 2019 was £261 million.
 The compensation and associated costs not only create substantial financial challenges but also cause major project delays.
 As a result, this could see around 1,305 homes not being built per year.